Manor Township, Armstrong County, Pennsylvania

 Manor Township is a township in Armstrong County, Pennsylvania, United States.
 The population was 4,190 at the 2020 census, a decrease from the figure of 4,227 tabulated in 2010.

 Geography

 Manor Township is located in central Armstrong County.
 It is bordered to the west by the Allegheny River and by the boroughs of Ford Cliff, Ford City, and Manorville.
 The borough of Kittanning borders the short, northwestern edge of the township.
 Crooked Creek forms the southern border of the township, and Cowanshannock Creek meanders through a small northeast section of the township.
 Ross Island is within the township in the Allegheny River.
+It contains the census-designated place of Lenape Heights.

 According to the United States Census Bureau, the township has a total area of 44.4 sqkm, of which 43.0 sqkm is land and 1.4 sqkm, or 3.23%, is water.